The Surf Ballroom marks the 57th anniversary of the plane crash that killed Buddy Holly with concerts, luncheons, dance lessons and crash-site tours.

 In LeClaire Park on the river, blues musicians celebrate the music that traveled up the Mississippi.

 This downtown festival features a Culinary Row, Fun Zone for kids and Sunday fireworks in addition to music.

-Headliners include 3 Doors Down in Knoch Park, where there's also magic shows, kids' games, food and fireworks on the last evening.
+Headliners include Sheryl Crow, Lee Brice, 3 Doors Down and the Gin Blossoms in Knoch Park, where there's also magic shows, kids' games, food and fireworks on the last evening.

 This easy-going, family-friendly festival features 70 performers, food and hand-made art from around the world plus a fun play area for children.